interrogator/corpkit/CODE.md

  - http://wiki.tcl.tk
  - https://en.wikipedia.org/wiki/Tk_(software)

-In the orientation folder, you can find a sample dataset and an iPython notebook for getting started.
-The library source code is in the corpkit folder.
+In the orientation folder, you can find a sample dataset and an IPython notebook for getting started with the command line interface.
+The library source code is in the `corpkit` folder.
 And there's some slides and TeX source in the talks folder.